 5. Recover

-Finally, we'll help not only with data recovery but also provide suggestions for things like:
+Finally, we'll help you build back your business from any damage caused by not only providing data recovery but also provide suggestions for things like:

 • Future Recovery Planning